btskinner/rworkshop/_modules/modeling.md

 > #### Quick exercise
 >
 > Add the fitted values to the residuals and store in an object (`x`).
-> Compare these values the math scores in the data frame.
+> Compare these values to the math scores in the data frame.

 As a final note, the model matrix used fit the regression can be retrieved using `model.matrix()`.
 Since we have a lot of observations,